UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_16.md

 </center>

-Notes: In the last slide deck we varied hues to represent categorical values, with a focus on the distinction between color hues/categories.
+Notes: In the last slide deck we varied hues to represent categorical values, with a focus on the distinction between colour hues/categories.
-When choosing a color scheme to represent quantitative data, we will instead focus on sequential, perceptually uniform changes in lightness.
+When choosing a colour scheme to represent quantitative data, we will instead focus on sequential, perceptually uniform changes in lightness.

-Sequential changes in lightness ensures that uniform changes in the values of the data are perceived as uniform changes in the color space.
+Sequential changes in lightness ensures that uniform changes in the values of the data are perceived as uniform changes in the colour space.
-In other words, we want it to be intuitive how the colors relate the numerical values they represent, so that we can accurately understand how the data values vary when looking at the changing colors.
+In other words, we want it to be intuitive how the colours relate the numerical values they represent, so that we can accurately understand how the data values vary when looking at the changing colours.

 ---